 Fez is a great city to begin your road trip through Morocco.
 We landed in Fez in the evening and got our rental car at the airport.
-It’s worth mentioning that I was surprised by the beautiful design of the airport, the cleanliness and the new furnishings.
+It’s worth mentioning that I was surprised by the beautiful design of the airport, the cleanliness, and the new furnishings.

-We spent two nights in Fez, but stayed in the city for just one day because we chose to drive to Chefchaouen during our first day.
+We spent two nights in Fez but stayed in the city for just one day because we chose to drive to Chefchaouen during our first day.
 I would have loved to stay in Fez for two days and explore the old Medina by myself, but we were on a stricter schedule than usual.

 If you’re only spending a day in Fez, booking a local guide is a good idea – streets in Fez el Bali look very similar, and even if you don’t get lost, you’re going to lose some time wandering around until you reach the points of interest.
-In addition, booking a guide will give you interesting insights on the history of Fez.
+In addition, booking a guide will give you interesting insights into the history of Fez.